Rescue of Jews by Catholics during the Holocaust: Vatican diplomats

-Germany, Italy, Bulgaria and Hungary dismembered Yugoslavia in April 1941.
-In regions controlled by Italy, the Italian authorities protected Jews from Nazi roundups, as occurred throughout Italian territory.
+Germany, Italy, Bulgaria and Hungary partitioned Yugoslavia in April 1941.
+In regions controlled by Italy, the Italian authorities protected Jews from Nazi roundups, as had occurred throughout Italian territory.
 Martin Gilbert wrote that when negotiations began for the deportation of Jews from the Italian zone, General Roatta flatly refused, leading Hitler's envoy, Siegfried Kasche, to report some of Mussolini's subordinates "apparently been influenced" by opposition in the Vatican to German anti-Semitism.

 Most of Croatia fell to the new Independent State of Croatia, where Ante Pavelić's Ustaše were installed in power.
 Unlike Hitler, Pavelic was pro-Catholic, but their ideologies overlapped sufficiently for easy co-operation.
 The Vatican refused formal recognition of the new state, but sent a Benedictine abbot, Giuseppe Ramiro Marcone, as apostolic visitor.
 Gilbert wrote, "In the Croatian capital of Zagreb, as a result of intervention by [Marcone] on behalf of Jewish partners in mixed marriages, a thousand Croat Jews survived the war".
 While the Archbishop of Zagreb, Aloysius Stepinac, who in 1941 welcomed Croat independence, "subsequently condemned Croat atrocities against both Serbs and Jews, and saved a group of Jews in an old age home".

 A number of Catholic Croat nationalists collaborated in the anti-Semitic policies of the regime.
 Pavelic told Nazi Foreign Minister Ribbentrop that, while the lower clergy supported the Ustase, the bishops, and particularly Stepinac, were opposed to the movement because of "Vatican international policy".
 In the spring of 1942, following a meeting with Pius XII in Rome, Stepinac declared publicly that it was "forbidden to exterminate Gypsies and Jews because they are said to belong to an inferior race".

 The Apostolic delegate to Turkey, Angelo Roncalli, saved a number of Croatian Jews - as well as Bulgarian and Hungarian Jews - by assisting their migration to Palestine.
 Roncalli succeeded Pius XII as Pope John XXIII, and always said that he had been acting on the orders of Pius XII in his actions to rescue Jews.